swagshaw/WildDESED/README.md

 - Rich Acoustic Variety: Background noises include bird chirping, car passing by, fan noise, and many more, integrated to simulate real-life domestic environments.

 ## Dataset Structure
-The WildDESED dataset is organized into the following subsets:
+The WildDESED dataset is organized into the following subsets same as the original DESED dataset:

 1. Synth Training Set: 10,000 synthetic recordings with strong annotations.
 2. Synth Validation Set: 2,500 synthetic recordings for model validation.